blawson69/DeckOfIllusions/README.md

 The SRD description of the Deck of Illusions says that 1d20-1 cards will be missing from Decks of Illusion found amongst a treasure horde.
 To accommodate this, send `!doi found` in chat to randomly remove 1d20-1 cards from the deck.
 Don't worry, this will only work with a full deck. **GM only.**

-## Item Description
+## Deck Resets

-Sending `!doi info` in chat will display a short description of the Deck of Illusions with a link to the compendium entry.
+The Deck of Illusions can be reset back to the original 34 cards in case a different deck is found.
+Two decks cannot be used at once, however. **GM only.**

 ## Configuration

-Send `!doi config` to chat to get a menu that describes the options above and provides buttons to *reset* the deck to 34 cards and perform the config functions above. **GM only.**
+Send `!doi config` to chat to get a menu that tells how many cards remain in the Deck and provides buttons to perform the config functions above. **GM only.**